AdobeDocs/uxp-indesign/src/pages/resources/starter-kits/index.md

 ## Recipes
 The next section of [recipes](../recipes/) also has examples of common use cases.

 <br></br> <br></br>

+---

 Remember, that examples within scripts can also be used within plugins, and vice versa.
-After all, you can think of UXP plugins as UXP scripts + sophisticated UI controls + manifest configurations.
+After all, you can think of UXP plugins as UXP scripts + rich UI controls + manifest configuration.

 We would love to add more samples that cover relevant use cases.
 Please contribute to the repo and share your work with the community.
 Create a pull request and tag us for review.